danielhng/OSINTWriteupTHCON/README.md

 Google Search Zypherion Vexshade

-his is a normal publication asking for writting tips, there is a comment of an account called @ZypherionVexshade:
+This is a normal publication asking for writting tips, there is a comment of an account called @ZypherionVexshade:

 ![Zypherion Vexshade Comment](src/image%203.png)